cloudmesh-ansible/ansible-cloudmesh-hipi/README.md

 2. This will also install gradle and hipi and build hipi module.
 The shell script calls an ansible playbook which is written in such a way that it takes care of maximum steps in itself and you don't have to run anything in separate.
 The ansible script will do the following changes in the frontend node.

       i.
-Install prerequsite for gradle
+Give root acess

       ii.
-Download and build hipi
+Install prerequsite for gradle.

       iii.
+Install gradle.

+      iv.
+Download and build hipi.

+      v.
 Copy the project files from src folder to the frontend node.

 3. Towards the end, please follow the following commands to execute our project on the deployed system -